roleoroleo/yi-hack-MStar.gdrive/README.md

 I ported it on yi cam based on MStar platform.

-Google drive loader for yi smart ip camera (MStar based). yi_gdrive let you automatically upload your videos from xiaomi smart ip camera to your google drive account.
-Also it can automatically remove old files from your google drive account to prevent space exhaustion.
+Google drive loader for yi smart ip camera (MStar based). yi_gdrive let you automatically upload your videos from yi smart ip camera to your Google Drive account.
+Also it can automatically remove old files from your Google Drive account to prevent space exhaustion.
 If you want to run this tool, you need to hack the cam: https://github.com/roleoroleo/yi-hack-MStar

 ![ants_smart_webcam_ xiaomi](https://cloud.githubusercontent.com/assets/17673243/17768152/76d2a56a-653b-11e6-81db-522a29f9f1f2.png)

-### Step-by-step instruction for installing xiaomi_gdrive
+### Step-by-step instruction for installing yi_gdrive

 1. Turn off your camera and get microSD
 2. Download yi_gdrive